GridProtectionAlliance/PTPSync/README.md

 ```
 ---

-_The `ptpd.exe` synchronization application used in PTPSync is based on a port of [ptpd](https://github.com/ptpd/ptpd) developed by Jan Breuer that runs on Windows, see [NOTICE](NOTICE.txt).
-Updates to the Windows port of the project used by PTPSync can be found in the [local repository](https://github.com/GridProtectionAlliance/PTPSync/tree/master/Source/Applications/ptpd)._
+_The `ptpd.exe` synchronization application used in PTPSync is based on a port of the [ptpd](https://github.com/ptpd/ptpd) project developed by Jan Breuer that runs on Windows, see [NOTICE](NOTICE.txt).
+Updates to the project used by PTPSync can be found in the [local repository](https://github.com/GridProtectionAlliance/PTPSync/tree/master/Source/Applications/ptpd)._

 ---